JackHanke/2048rl/README.md

 This is an unofficial fork of the [Macht repo](https://github.com/rolfmorel/macht), a Python clone of 2048, for learning various Reinforcement Learning techniques.
 Another resource was [this comprehensive review](https://arxiv.org/pdf/2212.11087) of the current state of 2048 RL Work as of 2023.

 ## Structure of Repo
+The `game` directory stores the `gameof2048.py` file that implements the game logic.
 The `agents` directory stores custom agent implementations, and are partially composed of classes from the `models` and `functions` directories.
 The `experiments` directory stores experiments for different types of agents